 We’re also very well-equipped.
 Our bedrooms have all been refurbished to a very high standard in the last three years.
 We have, by far, the most extensive library facilities of any college – with eight internet-equipped library/study rooms (over 100 study spaces).
 Over 67% of our rooms are en suite and our busy dining hall turns out 600 hot meals a day.
 Our computer room is being constantly updated, and our sports people ensure that our gymnasium fits the bill.
 Our subterranean student bar was expanded several years ago; and a second bar can be found in the Quad, which can seat up to 120 people.
 The College’s boat-house is older than anyone can remember, but it’s still running (though plans are afoot to build a new, larger facility in the next year).

 At the end of the day, buildings are buildings, but our real strength is our students.
-They are the College, and they come from every sort of background and from over twenty countries.
+They are the College, and they come from every sort of background and from over thirty countries.
 People expect smaller colleges in older universities to be exclusive or quirky (the College does have its quirky bits – see left), but we like to think we’ve got the balance right in terms of keeping academic expectations truly high while encouraging students to have a fantastic time.

 Being one of the smaller colleges in the University, St Chad’s students try that much harder, and that perhaps accounts for the College’s incredible spirit.
 In larger institutions people can often become ‘familiar strangers’ and don’t really get to know one another.